cagrias/django-rabbitmq-celery-docker-example/README.md

 ### Installation
 `docker` and `docker-compose` are needed to be installed to run this project.
-These links can be followed to install both:
+These links can be followed to install both on Ubuntu:
 - `docker`: https://docs.docker.com/install/linux/docker-ce/ubuntu/
 - `docker-compose`: https://docs.docker.com/compose/install/